-The sensemaking process is one that has several distinct activities within it, each characterized by a set of behaviors, each behavior having a cost (in time or energy) and expected utility as the analyst looks for additional information, considers alternative representations or organizations of the material, and evaluates the value of a document to the interpretation that is being constructed.
+The sensemaking process is one that has several distinct activities-looking for instances of data, trying to create an organization of the data and using the collected data to resolve the questions at hand.
+Each sensemaking activity is characterized by a set of behaviors, each behavior having a cost (in time or energy) and expected utility as the analyst looks for additional information, considers alternative representations or organizations of the material, and evaluates the value of a document to the interpretation that is being constructed.

-In many analysis situations sensemaking characterizes a great deal of the work of analysts as they maintain background situation awareness and transition into tasks that answer specific analysis requests.
+In many situations sensemaking characterizes a great deal of the work of analysts as they maintain background situation awareness and transition into tasks that answer specific analysis requests.

 Our goal is to understand how people come to understand a collection of materials-in particular, what the effects of tools and methods are on the people who use them to organize materials and draw value from them.
-Here we focus on basic principles of organizing tools contrasting information visualizations, paper piling, and automatic e-clustering tools.
+Here we focus on basic principles of organizing tools-contrasting information visualizations, paper piling, and automatic eclustering tools.
 This work is not an attempt to find the single best tool or to provide an evaluation, but to find basic truths about how people organize their materials and the ways they interact with those materials.